mwales/notes/README.md

 ## Previewing Github Style Markdown

+### New Way

+Visual Studio Code has a pretty awesome markdown preview feature.
+Split your view vertically, and then edit the markdown on the left, and make the right side the preview view of the same document.

+### Old Way

 Not all markdown is created equal, so in an effort to reduce the number of commits I have to make to github repos that have issues with the markdown, I should preview the markdown locally before I commit it.